a-n-u-p-a-m/sendx-backend-IIT2020198/README.md

 1. The project.go contains the Golang code
 2. The project.html file inside the static folder contains the frontend code for a simple web-crawler webpage

+## How to run
-To run the code start the Go server and then enter localhost:8080/static/project.html for the website.
+1.To run the code start the Go server and then enter localhost:8080/static/project.html for the website.
-To see the timestamps of first access type localhost:8080/view To view the access logs of everytime a webpage is accessed type localhost:8080/accesslogs
+2.To see the timestamps of first access type localhost:8080/view 3.To view the access logs of everytime a webpage is accessed type localhost:8080/accesslogs